Ghostkeys-App/factory-canister/README.md

 dfx canister --help
 ```

+## Acquiring vault canister wasm

+Install the following prerequisites:

+`sudo apt install gh -y`
+`gh auth login`

+These are required to acquire the latest wasm artifact of the user vault canister.

 ## Running the project locally

 If you want to test your project locally, you can use the following commands: